-- The degree to which the proposal has demonstrated any environmental, economic and social benefits of a scheme as well as how any environmental or social impacts have been minimised (e.g. visual, noise or smell); The impact on designated sites on European, national and local biodiversity and geological
+- The degree to which the proposal has demonstrated any environmental, economic and social benefits of a scheme as well as how any environmental or social impacts have been minimised (e.g. visual, noise or smell); - The impact on designated sites on European, national and local biodiversity and geological; and,

-- The impact on designated sites on European, national and local biodiversity and geological; and, - The impact on the amenity of residents and other interests of acknowledged importance, including the historic environment.
+- The impact on the amenity of residents and other interests of acknowledged importance, including the historic environment.